 Governance

-The Directors recognise the importance of good corporate governance and, as an AIM-listed Company, Evgen has adopted as far as possible the principles of the Quoted Companies Alliance Corporate Governance Code (the “QCA Code”).
+The Directors recognise the importance of good corporate governance and, as an AIM-listed Company, TheraCryf has adopted as far as possible the principles of the Quoted Companies Alliance Corporate Governance Code (the “QCA Code”).
 The QCA Code identifies ten principles to be followed in order for companies to deliver growth in long term shareholder value.
 The sections below set out the ways in which the Group applies the ten principles of the QCA Code in support of the Group’s medium to long-term success.

 Establish a strategy and business model which promote long-term value for shareholder